Skip to main content

 Amitriptyline

-Amitriptyline is a medicine designed to treat depression.
-But it can also help to prevent migraines.
+Amitriptyline is a medicine to treat depression.
+But it can also help to prevent migraine attacks.

-Amitriptyline can make you feel sleepy.
+You take it as a tablet every day.
 It's best to take it in the evening or before you go to bed.
+This is because amitriptyline can make you feel sleepy.

 Other side effects include: